emacsway/sqlbuilder/README.rst

 SQLBuilder library does not contains
 `sqlalchemy.sql <http://docs.sqlalchemy.org/en/latest/core/expression_api.html>`_,
-so, you need to install additionally sqlalchemy to your python environment.
+so, you need to install additionally sqlalchemy to your Python environment.

 Example of usage sqlalchemy.sql in Django: